T-REX: Mixture-of-Rank-One-Experts with Semantic-aware Intuition for Multi-task Large Language Model Finetuning: Related Work

+\paragraph{Multi-task learning.} MTL aims to enhance a model's generalization across multiple tasks by sharing insights.
+The shared-bottom model~\cite{caruana1997multitask} uses hard-shared parameters but can suffer from negative transfer.
+To address this, studies~\cite{kendall2018multi,chen2018gradnorm} propose adaptive loss weighting to balance multi-task losses.
+Models like Cross-stitch~\cite{misra2016cross} and Sluice~\cite{ruder2019latent} networks dynamically blend task-specific representations but use static task weights.
+Our method utilizes a MoE to achieve precise task allocation by assigning input to a combination of specialized experts.

-The concept of the Mixture of Experts~(MoE) technique is initially introduced by \cite{ori_moe1,ori_moe2} to process different samples with independent modules.
-For example, \cite{moe} employs MoE in large-scale LSTM-based~\cite{lstm} models.
-GShard~\cite{gshard} and Switch Transformer~\cite{switch} firstly introduce MoE in Transformer, and largely scale up model size with top-1/2 routing strategies. \cite{hash,stablemoe} stablize the training process with fixed routing strategies. \cite{ec} refines the routing strategy which allows tokens to be assigned to varying numbers of experts.
-ST-MoE~\cite{st_moe} optimizes the training instability and fine-tuning complexity in MoE models. \cite{zadouri2023pushing,zhu2023sira} propose parameter-efficient adaptors as experts to decrease MoE size. \cite{puigcerver2023sparse} proposes a fully-differentiable sparse MoE to address the training instability and token dropping problems.
-Our method enriches the routing algorithm with intuitive knowledge of the multi-task training data and employs a bespoke rank-1 expert to boost learning efficiency.
+\paragraph{Mixture of Experts.} MoE was initially introduced by ~\cite{ori_moe1,ori_moe2} to process different samples with independent modules.
+For example, ~\cite{moe} employs MoE in large-scale LSTM-based~\cite{lstm} models.
+GShard~\cite{gshard} and Switch Transformer~\cite{switch} firstly introduce MoE in Transformer, and largely scale up model size with top-1/2 routing strategies.~\cite{hash,stablemoe} stabilize the training process with fixed routing strategies. ~\cite{ec} refines the routing strategy, which allows tokens to be assigned to varying numbers of experts.
+ST-MoE~\cite{st_moe} optimizes the training instability and fine-tuning complexity in MoE models. ~\cite{zadouri2023pushing,zhu2023sira} propose parameter-efficient adaptors as experts to decrease MoE size.~\cite{puigcerver2023sparse} proposes a fully-differentiable sparse MoE to address the training instability and token dropping problems.
+Our method enhances routing with multi-task data insights and employs a rank-1 expert for efficiency.